 We close at 5:00 pm Wednesday, Nov.
 21 and re-open on Monday, Nov.
 26. We are very thankful for all of you.
 Enjoy the holiday.

-We Are Grateful to All Who Voted For A New Library.
+We Are Also Grateful To All Who Voted For A New Library.

 On Tuesday, November 6, Chenoa voters will have the opportunity to support a bond referendum that will provide our community with not only a new library but a facility that will serve as a center of community activity for many generations to follow.
 This structure will be accessible to all of our residents.
 After years of research, investigation, and planning, the Chenoa Library Board of Trustees is offering to our community a means to fund, build, and complete the project.
 The referendum has unfortunately become necessary because fundraising efforts have not met the lowest bid proposed by an area contractor.